Debra Toporowski

-Debra-Ann Patricia Toporowski (Quw’utsun: Qwulti’stunaat; 黃德美 (黄德美)) is a member of the British Columbia Legislative Assembly for the riding of Cowichan Valley.
-First elected in the 2024 provincial election as part of the British Columbia New Democratic Party (BC NDP), Toporowski succeeded outgoing member of the legislative assembly (MLA) Sonia Furstenau, who vacated the seat in order to run in the riding of Victoria-Beacon Hill.
+Debra-Ann Patricia Toporowski (Quw’utsun: Qwulti’stunaat; 黃德美 (黄德美)) MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Cowichan Valley since 2024.
+She is a member of the New Democratic Party, she was appointed Parliamentary Secretary for Rural Health of British Columbia in 2024.

 First elected as a councillor for the Cowichan Tribes in 2013, Toporowski was re-elected for five terms.
 She ran as a candidate for the municipal council of North Cowichan in 2018 and served two terms.
 At the time of her election as an MLA, she was serving as a councillor in both bodies, amid other engagements including serving as acting mayor for North Cowichan and as the director for North Cowichan on the Cowichan Valley Regional District board.
-A member of the New Democratic Party since 2005, Toporowski previously worked as a constituency assistant for MLAs Bill Routley and Doug Routley.
+Toporowski previously worked as a constituency assistant for MLAs Bill Routley and Doug Routley.